Pathologies on Mori fibre spaces in positive characteristic: Preliminaries

 \begin{dfn} Let $k$ be a field. \begin{enumerate} \item{Let $C$ be a proper curve over $k$.
 Let $M$ be an invertible sheaf on $C$.
 It is well-known that

-and that the degree of this polynomial is at most one (cf. \cite[Ch I, Section 1, Theorem in page 295]{Kle66}).
-We define the {\em degree} of $L$ over $k$, denoted by $\deg_k M$ or $\deg M$, to be the coefficient of $m$. } \item{Let $X$ be a separated scheme of finite type over $k$, let $L$ be an invertible sheaf on $X$, and let $C \hookrightarrow X$ be a closed immersion over $k$ from a proper $k$-curve $C$.
-We define the {\em intersection number} over $k$, denoted by $L\cdot_k C$ or $L \cdot C$, to be $\deg_{k}(L|_C).$} \end{enumerate} \end{dfn}
+and that the degree of this polynomial is at most one (cf. \cite[Ch I, Section 1, Theorem on page 295]{Kle66}).
+We define the {\em degree} of $M$ over $k$, denoted by $\deg_k M$ or $\deg M$, as the coefficient of $m$. } \item{Let $X$ be a separated scheme of finite type over $k$, let $L$ be an invertible sheaf on $X$, and let $C \hookrightarrow X$ be a closed immersion over $k$ from a proper $k$-curve $C$.
+We define the {\em intersection number} over $k$, denoted by $L\cdot_k C$ or $L \cdot C$, as $\deg_{k}(L|_C).$} \end{enumerate} \end{dfn}